 The frequency and timing of soil testing can vary depending on a variety of factors, including the specific crops being grown, the soil type and conditions, and the farming practices being used.
 Here are some general guidelines for how often and when farmers should get a soil test:

-Initial soil test: Farmers should get an initial soil test before planting their first crop in a new field or after making significant changes to their farming practices.
-This initial soil test provides a baseline for future testing and helps farmers understand the nutrient levels and other characteristics of their soil.
+Initial soil test: Growers should get an initial soil test before planting their first crop in a new field or after making significant changes to their farming practices.

 To determine nutrient levels: A soil test can determine the amount of essential nutrients present in the soil, such as nitrogen, phosphorus, and potassium.
 This information can help farmers determine which fertilizers to use and in what quantities.

-If you have some questions, or would like to be contacted by our Soil Team before purchasing – please fill out the form and we will be in touch shortly.
+If you have some questions first or would like to discuss this in more detail, please let us know and we will get in touch asap!